T. K. Wetherell: FSU

 Although T. K. Wetherell resigned as FSU's president in 2010, he didn't leave the campus.
 He moved to a modest office in the College of Education where he taught an online course and monitored the Center for Higher Education Research, Training and Innovation which helps build portfolios for junior faculty members.

 Personal life

-After a 1987 divorce from his first wife, with whom he had a son in 1970, Wetherell married Virginia Bass Wetherell, a former Florida state government official and state legislator; he gained two stepdaughters from the 1988 marriage.
+After a 1987 divorce from his first wife, with whom he had a son in 1970, Wetherell married Ginger Wetherell, a former Florida state government official and state legislator; he gained two stepdaughters from the 1988 marriage.
 His son, T. Kent Wetherell II is a lawyer and judge of the United States District Court for the Northern District of Florida.

 Oak Hill

 While serving in the Florida House, T. K. Wetherell began purchasing parcels of land in the Red Hills Region of Jefferson County, Florida that would become the 983-acre Oak Hill Plantation.
 The property is near Lamont, an unincorporated community and census-designated place (CDP) 30 miles east of Tallahassee.

 Following their wedding, the couple began planning to build a home on the property.

 Design inspiration for the home came from the historic Asa May house in nearby Capps, Florida.
 Architectural elements from historic buildings being demolished or purchased at auctions were incorporated into the plans.

 Tallahassee's Old Floridian Hotel was the source of four huge 19th-century windows that were placed at the ends of the main hallways on each side of the first floor.
 The ceilings are thirteen-feet tall to frame the jumbo windows.
 The staircase off the grand foyer used pine from the Old Ormond Hotel which opened in 1888 and was built by Henry Flagler.
 Other historic elements from the Ormond Hotel include fireplace mantels, doorknobs, and other hardware.
 Flooring throughout the house is heart-of-pine.
 Construction on a two-story Plantation house was begun in 1990 and completed the following year.

 There are formal living and dining rooms, a library with a comfortable reading area, a parlor with a wet bar, a chef's kitchen outfitted with high-end appliances and an informal dining area; a separate caterer’s kitchen; a butler’s pantry, an office, a Home cinema featuring pediments and light fixtures once in the old Florida Capital building, and a screened porch overlooking the landscaped backyard.
 The second-floor porch has a view of the lake.